rackerlabs/design-system/_docs/style/spacing.md

 ## Content spacing

 Content is any information displayed inside a container.
-Ensure that you conform to line height and bottom margin spacing values when you vertically stack content components.
+When you vertically stack content components, ensure that you conform to line height and bottom margin spacing values.
 Bottom margins contain extra spacing that improves visually perceptible intervals, which is helpful for conveying hierarchy.

 There are two types of content:

-- **Headers**: Headers are the highest level of the content hierarchy and are used for page titles, section titles, sub-section titles, and  container titles.
+- **Headers**: Headers are the highest level of the content hierarchy and are used for page titles, section titles, subsection titles, and  container titles.
 - **Body elements**: Body elements are located just below the header and consist of list items, drop-down selectors, and paragraphs.

 Apply a *stack* value to the space below a [header](#headers) (8px) and [body elements](#body-elements) (4, 8, or 16px according to the content type).